 Stratos Pahis (J.D.
 2009) is counsel in the New York office of Wilmer Cutler Pickering Hale and Dorr LLP where he represents clients in international commercial and investor–state disputes.
 Stratos is also a lecturer in law at the University of Pennsylvania Law School, where he teaches a course on international arbitration.
 In 2016, Stratos took a year sabbatical from the firm to teach law and economics at the Universidad de San Andres in Buenos Aires and to conduct research into sovereign debt and investment arbitration at the European University Institute in Florence.
 Stratos spent his fellowship year (2009-2010) at the International Commission of Jurists in Geneva, where he researched and drafted a report on the need to interpret international investment agreements in harmony with human rights norms and the urgency of enhancing the transparency of investor-State arbitrations.

 Katherine Wiltenburg Todrys (J.D.
 2007) is the author of Black Snake: Standing Rock, the Dakota Access Pipeline, and Environmental Justice, which was published in June 2021.
+She is currently writing a book about the health impacts of oil, gas, and petrochemicals on frontline communities.
 She also serves as a member of the policy and New York executive committees of Human Rights Watch (HRW) and as a pro bono attorney representing children seeking asylum for the Safe Passage Project.
 Previously, she was a researcher in the Health and Human Rights division at HRW, where she documented health conditions and hard labor in Ugandan prisons and police abuses against sex workers in New York City.
 Kate also spent her fellowship year at HRW, researching health conditions and human rights violations in Zambian prisons.
 After graduating from the Law School, Kate worked with the Millennium Villages Project at Columbia University on an HIV and reproductive health patients’ rights project sponsored by the Yale Student Initiative for the Public Interest; she subsequently worked as a consultant with HRW researching access to treatment for HIV-positive migrants.
 While in law school, she participated in the Lowenstein Clinic, served as a research assistant for Professor Oona Hathaway, and was Notes Development Editor for the Yale Law Journal.
 Kate received an A.B. from Harvard University.

 2008-2009 Fellows

 Alisha Bjerregaard (J.D.
-2008) is currently a Schell Center Visiting Human Rights Fellow at Yale Law School.
-Prior to this, she spent three years as the Robert M. Cover-Allard K. Lowenstein Fellow in the Lowenstein Clinic at Yale Law School.
-Before joining the Clinic, Alisha worked on reproductive rights research and advocacy as a consultant for various human rights organizations and, until 2013, she was a Legal Adviser in the Africa Program at the Center for Reproductive Rights (CRR).
+2008) is an independent human rights consultant based in Washington, D.C.
+Her work focuses on sexual and reproductive rights.
+Previously, she spent three years as the Robert M. Cover-Allard K. Lowenstein Fellow in the Lowenstein Clinic at Yale Law School.
+Prior to that, she was a Legal Adviser in the Africa Program at the Center for Reproductive Rights (CRR).
 Based in Nairobi, Kenya, she worked on advocacy and litigation strategies to advance reproductive rights in Kenya, Tanzania, Uganda and Rwanda.
 Alisha spent her Bernstein Fellowship year (2008-09) at CRR, where she worked with CRR’s Kenyan partner organizations to conduct advocacy and provide technical legal assistance around legislative and constitutional reform processes in Kenya.
 She also published a human rights report on the impact of Kenya’s restrictive abortion law on women, healthcare providers and the healthcare system.
+Alisha earned a B.A. from Brown University.

 2007-2008 Fellows